vi3itor/lingualeoanki/README.md

 ### Additional

-To rate this add-on and leave feedback, go to [its page][9], log in to your AnkiWeb account in top right corner and click "Rate this."
+To rate this add-on and leave feedback, go to [its page][9], log in to your AnkiWeb account in the top right corner and click "Rate this."
 If you'd like to see a new feature or found a bug, please, don't leave a comment on the add-on's page, instead copy an error message and [create an issue on GitHub][10], or send me an email to 4yourquestions [at] gmail.com.

 #### Features expected to appear in next releases: